 The area where the small fat pouches appear is small and delicate.
 The smaller the area, the more attention and meticulousness are required by liposuction doctors during the surgery.
 This is why the criteria for a liposuction doctor in Singapore need to be more than just credentials.

 Liposuction is a body contouring surgical procedure to improve disproportionate body shape and to remove excess localised subcutaneous fat.
 It demands a 3D artistic understanding of the anatomical and adipose tissue layers.
-Liposuction requires the practical application of scientific knowledge with artistry and precision, a skill attained only with clinical experience.
+Liposuction requires the practical application of scientific knowledge with artistry, a skill attained only with clinical experience.
 Botched liposuction procedures are the result of under-correction and overcorrection.

 Undercorrection can be improved by repeated liposuction.
 Overcorrection refers to removing excess fat more than the desired body contour line.
 In Dr Ivan Puah’s experience - Amaris B. Clinic’s medical director and liposuction doctor - the areas commonly associated with these problems are: